AI-Refiner/refiner-python/README.md

 `python cli.py json_to_csv --input-file /path/to/input.json --output-file /path/to/output.csv`

-## write_to_pinecode
+## write_to_pinecone

-`python cli.py yaml_to_embeddings --input-file /path/to/input.yaml --output-file /path/to/output.txt`
+`python cli.py write-to-pinecone --input-file /path/to/input.yaml --vector-id vec01 --namespace example-namespace

-This sub-command takes a csv or json file as input and writes embeddings to a pinecoce vector database.
+This sub-command takes a csv or json file as input and writes embeddings to a pinecone vector database.